LORD BLYTON PRIMARY SCHOOL

 - Children will be introduced to the appropriate and varied scientific vocabulary.

-- In Early Years/ Reception the development of scientific thought is an important area of experience.
-Learning should be active, bearing in mind the requirements of the EYFS curriculum guidance.
+- In EYFS the development of scientific thought is an important area of experience.
+Learning should be active, part of the continuous provision, and bearing in mind the requirements of the EYFS curriculum guidance.

 - Materials and equipment required for the delivery of the science curriculum will be available in a central location.